Support This Site

 The Unauthorized Companion

 GAHAN WILSON &

 Once in Horror Thriller land, there was this knock-about schlub whose name was Ash.
 Ash got himself into a predicament where, against his will, he was forced into the role of hero and had to fight off the monstrous hoardes.
 He didn't like it; he didn't want to.
 But fate worked against him and he had to just to survive.
 And he did it through three movies.

 Then there was a guy named Jack Burton.
 A likable goof who talked too much and didn't understand half of what he said or even experienced.
 He too got himself into a predicament where, against his will, he was forced into the role of hero and had to fight off the monstrous hoardes.
 He didn't want to at first, but then he really got into it and helped to save the day.

 But those guys were a long time ago.
-Yet fans of Supernatural and Scifi Horror Thrillers remain mad about such characters from THE EVIL DEAD, BIG TROUBLE IN LITTLE CHINA, and even FRIGHT NIGHT and TREMORS.
-When the DUKE NUKEM 3D video game came out back in the 1990s, he ran around spouting Ash one liners, fans went bananas, and the game shot to the top of the sales charts.
+Yet fans of Supernatural and Scifi Horror Thrillers remain mad about such fun characters from THE EVIL DEAD, BIG TROUBLE IN LITTLE CHINA, and even FRIGHT NIGHT and TREMORS.
+When the DUKE NUKEM 3D video game came out back in the 1990s, muscle-bound Duke ran around spouting Ash one liners, fans went bananas, and the game shot to the top of the sales charts.

-But Duke was also a long time ago and no one has come up with another heroic goof to add to such a blue collar pantheon.
+But Duke was also a long time ago and no one has come up with another comedic heroic goof to add to such a blue collar pantheon.

 But hey, Writer and director Jon Knautz, along with his writing partners, John Ainslie, Patrick White, and Trevor Matthews, thought they'd give it a shot!